Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Test for Varroa Mites

 If your infestation level is below 2%, you may decide to test again in a month or go ahead and treat – it is your call.

-Every day mites and bees share the space inside the hive.
+Every day mites and bees share the space inside the beehive.
 In the normal hustle and bustle, some mites will fall.
-Researchers have determined a guideline for detecting the level of infestation.
+Researchers have determined a guideline for detecting the level of infestation by the number that fall to the bottom.

 Screened bottom boards normally come with a white grid board that can be inserted for performing mite checks.
 Don’t leave that board in all the time – it cuts down on important hive ventilation.